Abortion in Argentina

-The last and only official report on the number of abortions was published in 2005, and according to this report, there are around 370,000 to 520,000 both legal and illegal abortions per year in Argentina.
-Many failed abortion attempts and deaths due to them are not recorded as such and/or are not notified to the authorities.
-Enforcement of anti-abortion legislation is variable and complex; there are multiple NGOs providing women with help to access drugs that can interrupt pregnancies, as well as doctors who openly perform the procedure.
-The anti-abortion movement, along with the Catholic Church, has lobbied against the legalization of abortion, and has threatened to take the new abortion law to court.
+A report from 2005 estimated there were around 370,000 to 520,000 both legal and illegal abortions per year in Argentina.
+In 2023, Argentina's Ministry of Health reported that 96,664 abortions took place in Argentina in 2022 following legalization in 2021.
+Many failed abortion attempts and deaths due to them were not recorded as such and/or were not notified to the authorities.
+Enforcement of anti-abortion legislation was variable and complex; there are multiple NGOs providing women with help to access drugs that can interrupt pregnancies, as well as doctors who openly perform the procedure.
+The anti-abortion movement, along with the Catholic Church, lobbied against the legalization of abortion, and threatened to take the new abortion law to court.

 Legal and political debate

+Before Legalization

 The Constitution of Argentina does not establish specific provisions for abortion, but the 1994 reform added constitutional status for a number of international pacts, such as the Pact of San José, which declares the right to life "in general, from the moment of conception".
 The interpretation of the expression "in general" in certain cases of abortion is still subject to debate.

-In 1998, after a visit to the Vatican and an interview with Pope John Paul II, President Carlos Menem passed a decree declaring 25 March the Day of the Unborn Child.
-The date was due to the Catholic Holy Day of the Annunciation (that is, the conception, by the Blessed Virgin Mary, of Jesus Christ, the Son of God, in her womb).
-The Menem administration had already aligned with the Holy See in its complete rejection of abortion and contraception.
-During the first celebration of the new holiday, in 1999, the President stated that "the defense of life" was "a priority of [Argentina's] foreign policy".

-President Fernando de la Rúa (1999–2001) was not outspoken about its Catholic belief and its influence in government policies, but effectively kept them unchanged.
+In 1998 the Menem administration had already aligned with the Holy See in its complete rejection of abortion and contraception.
+After a visit to the Vatican and an interview with Pope John Paul II, President Carlos Menem passed a decree declaring March 25 the Day of the Unborn Child.
+The date was due to the Catholic Holy Day of the Annunciation.
+During the first celebration of the new holiday, in 1999, Menem stated that "the defense of life" was "a priority of [Argentina's] foreign policy".
+The following president Fernando de la Rúa (1999–2001) was not outspoken about his Catholic belief, but his government effectively kept government policies on abortion unchanged.

-President Néstor Kirchner (elected in 2003) professed the Catholic faith, but was considered more progressive than his predecessors.
+President Néstor Kirchner (elected in 2003) professed the Catholic faith but was considered more progressive than his predecessors.
 In 2005, Health Minister Ginés González García publicly stated his support for the legalization of abortion.
-Kirchner did neither support nor criticize González García's opinion in public.
+Kirchner neither supported nor criticized González García's opinion in public.
 In a private interview, later, he assured that the law regarding abortion would not be changed during his term.
 In any case, harsh criticism from the Catholic Church soon shifted the focus to a "war of words" between the religious hierarchy and the national government.

-Carmen Argibay, the first woman ever to be appointed to the Supreme Court of Argentina by a democratic government, also caused great controversy as she admitted her support for abortion rights.
+Another controversial event in 2005 was the appointment of Carmen Argibay, the first woman ever to be appointed to the Supreme Court of Argentina by a democratic government, as she admitted her support for abortion rights.
 Anti-abortion organizations, led by the Catholic Church, expressed their opposition to the appointment for this cause.